thirdweb-example/erc721/README.md

 ### Deploying to a centralized server

-To deploy your site to a centralized server, you can use tools like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/) and deploy it like a normal Vite React app.
+You can also deploy it to any centralized server like any normal website.

 ## Join our Discord!